-In our midst a Sunday is usually chosen for such an event.
+In our midst a Sunday is usually chosen for such a grand event.

 In this case I am talking of a scrumptious salmon fillet, baked in paper and topped with herbal butter.

-Surely it’s not one of the healthiest for the body but it is definitely a soothing dish for the senses.
+It surely it’s not one of the healthiest for the body but it is definitely a soothing dish for the senses and the soul.

 In my opinion one can enjoy a fatty “food for the soul” recipe once in a while, as long as it isn’t happening everyday!

-Nobody says that you can’t but, nowadays we humans (especially in the west) tend to over eat and then too very unhealthy with nutritious poor food.
+Nowadays we humans (especially in the west) tend to over eat many a times.

-It has become a huge challenge for this ever changing world to understand what food dish contains for us relevant nutrients.
+It has become a huge challenge for this ever changing world to understand what foods contain relevant nutrients that we need.

-Fresh fish in the middle European alps is very scarce and since Austria has no more border to the sea it has become nearly impossible.
+Fresh fish in the middle European alps is very rare and since Austria has no border with the sea it’s next to an impossibility.

 Only in the summer time we have the chance to buy fresh river and lake fish, but those taste very differently to the sea fish.